Dimensional Analysis¶

 Step-by-Step Process¶

-- Identify what you are given (starting value and unit)
+- Identify what you are given (a value and unit)

-- Identify what unit you want to end with
+- Identify the unit you want to end with

-- Set up conversion fractions so unwanted units cancel
+- Set up conversion factor(s) as fraction(s) to cancel unwanted units

 - Check that only the desired unit remains